mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

     The specified sub module log level will overwrite the global log level.
 The meaning of sub module log level is the same as `GLOG_v`, the sub modules of MindSpore are categorized by source directory is shown in the below table.
     E.g. when set `GLOG_v=1 MS_SUBMODULE_LOG_v="{PARSER:2,ANALYZER:2}"` then log levels of `PARSER` and `ANALYZER` are WARNING, other modules' log levels are INFO.

+- `GLOG_stderrthreshold`

+    The log module will print logs to the screen when these logs are output to a file.
+This environment variable is used to control the log level printed to the screen in this scenario.
+    The default value is 2, indicating the WARNING level.
+The values are as follows: 0: DEBUG; 1: INFO; 2: WARNING; 3: ERROR.

 Sub modules of MindSpore grouped by source directory:

 | Source Files | Sub Module Name |